The Commissioner must have a Chief Executive and a Chief Finance Officer.

 Chief Executive and Monitoring Officer - Susan McTaggart MBE

-Sue works with the Police Commissioner to ensure the commissioning of efficient & effective police & crime reduction services in Merseyside.
-She works to facilitate the development & promotion of the Commissioner’s vision, strategy and priorities & provide high quality guidance, advice & support to the Commissioner.
+Our Chief Executive and Monitoring Officer works with the Police Commissioner to ensure the commissioning of efficient & effective police & crime reduction services in Merseyside.
+She works to facilitate the development & promotion of the Commissioner’s vision, strategy and priorities and provide high quality guidance, advice & support to the Commissioner.

-As chief of staff of the Commissioner’s office, Sue's role provides operational & strategic leadership and fosters public confidence through the appropriate & accurate scrutiny of the police & crime reduction services
+As chief of staff of the Commissioner’s office, Sue's role provides operational and strategic leadership and fosters public confidence through the appropriate & accurate scrutiny of the police & crime reduction services.

 Commissioner’s vision and priorities into an effective strategy;

-- Establishing performance objectives for the Police & Crime Plan and effectively monitoring the performance of the police and other crime reduction services;
+- Establishing performance objectives for the Police and Crime Plan and effectively monitoring the performance of the police and other crime reduction services;

-- Scrutinising and challenging the performance management & risk control systems of Merseyside Police to ensure the delivery of an effective and efficient police force & to support continuous improvement;
+- Scrutinising and challenging the performance management and risk control systems of Merseyside Police to ensure the delivery of an effective and efficient police force and to support continuous improvement;

 - Assisting the Commissioner with the strategic lead on partnership working, developing and maintaining partnerships with other national and regional organisations, local authorities, community groups and public representatives, to facilitate achievement of the Police and Crime Plan;

-- Devising & implementing a framework to manage the commissioning of crime reduction services across Merseyside & foster public confidence of those managing and/or providing them;
+- Devising and implementing a framework to manage the commissioning of crime reduction services across Merseyside & foster public confidence of those managing and/or providing them;

 - Ensuring that all decisions and actions by the Commissioner are lawful, fair & compliant with statutory requirements and national guidelines, that they are accurately recorded and where appropriate published to promote public confidence through transparency and accountability;